JosiahParry/rsc-gsheets/README.md

 library(googlesheets4)
 ```

-By default gargle obfuscates the storage of the authentication token.
+By default, gargle uses a central token store, outside of the project,
-Here we sepcify a project level directory `.secrets` which will contain
+which isn’t going to work for us.
+Instead we specify a project level
+directory `.secrets` which will contain our Google token.
+We will set
-our Google token.
-We will set the `garge_oath_cache` option to refer to
+the `gargle_oath_cache` option to refer to this `.secrets` directory.
+We
-this `.secrets` directory.
-We can check where the token will be cached
+can check where the token will be cached with
-with `gargle::gargle_oath_cache()`.
+`gargle::gargle_ouath_cache()`.

 ``` r
 # designate project-specific cache